 We generally warrant that our products sold to our customers will conform to our approved specifications and be free from defects in material and workmanship under normal use and conditions for one year.
-We may also offer one to three year limited warranties based on product type and negotiated warranty terms with certain customers.
+We offer up to three-year limited warranties for certain product types, and sometimes provide other warranty periods based on negotiated terms with certain customers.

 We market and sell our latest products under the AMD trademark.
-Our desktop PC product brands for microprocessors are AMD RyzenTM, AMD RyzenTM, AMD AthlonTM, AMD AthlonTM, AMD AthlonTM, AMD AthlonTM, AMD AthlonTM, AMD AthlonTM, AMD Athlon, AMD Pro A-Series processors.
-Our notebook and 2-in-1s for microprocessors are AMD RyzenTM processors with RadeonTM Vega GPUs, AMD A-Series, AMD Athlon, AMD RyzenTM PRO and AMD Pro A-Series processors.
-Our server brands for microprocessors are AMD EPYCTM and AMD OpteronTM processors.
-We also sell low-power versions of our AMD Opteron, AMD Athlon, as well as AMD GeodeTM, AMD RyzenTM, AMD EPYCTM, AMD R-Series and G-Series processors as embedded processor solutions.
-Our product brand for the consumer graphics market is AMD RadeonTM graphics, and AMD Embedded RadeonTM graphics is our product brand for the embedded graphics market.
-Our product brand for professional graphics products are AMD RadeonTM Pro and AMD FireProTM graphics as well as Radeon InstinctTM accelerators for servers.
+Our desktop PC product brands for microprocessors are AMD RyzenTM, AMD RyzenTM, AMD RyzenTM, AMD ArblonTM, AMD AthlonTM, AMD AthlonTM PRO, and AMD Pro A-Series processors.
+Our notebook and 2-inls for microprocessors are AMD RyzenTM processors with RadeonTM Vega Graphics, AMD A-Series, AMD Athlon, AMD Ryzen PRO with Radeon Vega Graphics, AMD AthlonTM PRO, and AMD Pro A-Series processors are AMD EPYCTM and AMD OpteronTM processors.
+We also sell low-power versions of our AMD Opteron, AMD Athlon, as well as AMD GeodeTM, AMD Ryzen, AMD EPYC, AMD R-Series and G-Series processors as embedded processor solutions.
+Our product brand for the consumer graphics market is AMD Radeon graphics, and AMD Embedded Radeon graphics is our product brand for the embedded graphics market.
+Our product brand for professional graphics products are AMD Radeon Pro AMD FireProTM graphics; our product brand for data center graphics is Radeon InstinctTM accelerators for servers.
 We also market and sell our chipsets under AMD trademarks.